benjaminsnorris/bsn.io/_posts/2016-05-31-the-luxury-of-launching-into-obscurity.md

 ---
 layout:         post
 title:          The Luxury of Launching into Obscurity
 date:           2016-05-31 16:30:00
 summary:        Launching without an audience is intimidating and empowering.
-categories:
+categories:     musings
 ---

 As I was getting my blog ready, there was a large part of me that wanted to hold back until I had something meaningful to contribute.
 But there was another part of me that realized that at this point, it _doesn’t matter_.
 When I launch my blog, no one will notice.
 When I write a new post, I will be the only one that will care.
 If there are problems, or if there is something with which I am not happy, I can change it easily, and no one else will ever know.